 We are registered with the Offices of the Immigration Services Commissioner (OISC), Ref No. N201600021, and a number of our staff and volunteers are qualified to provide advice up to OISC Level 3 for asylum and up to Level 2 for immigration.
-We provide immigration advice in compliance with current OISC Regulations but we can only provide immigration advice to people who are members of BRR.
+We provide immigration advice in compliance with current OISC Regulations.

 We do not currently provide OISC representation or casework but support our members to understand what is happening with their immigration case, the stage they are at in the process and what their options are.
 If they don’t have anyone to represent them, we will support them to find someone.